Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Case Study

+The value of the acceptable LMP deviation $\epsilon$ has an impact on the DR performance.
+Therefore, we investigate the influence of this parameter in this subsection.
+Specifically, the reference value of LMP is set as 65 \$/MWh, and the acceptable deviation $\epsilon$ is set as 0.01 \$/MWh, 0.1 \$/MWh, and 1 \$/MWh, respectively.
+The results in Fig. \ref{Fig 7} show that the reduced average LMP matches the reference value, with a deviation of $\epsilon$.
+With the increasing value of $\epsilon$, the average LMP increases, and the total demand reduction cost decreases.
+This outcome is reasonable, as less demand reduction is required, leading to smaller cost.

-Furthermore, to validate the feasibility judgement in Algorithm 2 can accelerate the computation process, we compare it with the method which solves \eqref{10} directly without firstly judging the feasibility.
-The computation time under different values of the integer $K$ is given in Table \uppercase\expandafter{\romannumeral4}.
-It demonstrates that the proposed approach can reduce the computation time, as the number of feasible problems takes up a small fraction of all the problems.
-This sheds light on implementing DR targeting in practice which has a limitation on computation time.
+Furthermore, to validate Algorithm 2 achieves acceleration while guaranteeing DR targeting feasibility, we compare it with the method which solves \eqref{11} directly without firstly judging the feasibility.
+The computation time under different values of $\epsilon$ is given in Table \ref{table:time}.
+This illustrates that the proposed approach can significantly decrease computation time, with the ability to effectively assess feasibility prior to solving MILP problems.
+In fact, it can achieve a reduction in computation time of over 50\%.
+This sheds light on practical implementation of real-time DR, which has a hard limit on computation time.